MrQuiet7/Lemon/README.md

 * Designed for integration into an audio amplifier
 * Two-layer PCB with large GND copper zones

-Design
+# Design

-Lemon is based on the LED VU meter circuit published by Elliott Sound Products.
+* Lemon is based on the LED VU meter circuit published by Elliott Sound Products.

-The original circuit uses an LM3915 to drive ten LEDs according to the level of an incoming audio signal.
+* The original circuit uses an LM3915 to drive ten LEDs according to the level of an incoming audio signal.
 Lemon uses two identical sections for the left and right channels.

-Each channel has its own sensitivity adjustment, allowing the two VU meters to be calibrated independently.
+* Each channel has its own sensitivity adjustment, allowing the two VU meters to be calibrated independently.

-Signal Flow
+# Signal Flow

-             ┌──────────────────────┐
-AUX IN  ─────┤                      ├───── AUX OUT
-             │        LEMON         │
-             │                      │
-             │  L ──► LM3915 ──► 10 LEDs
-             │  R ──► LM3915 ──► 10 LEDs
-             │                      │
-             └──────────────────────┘

-The audio signal is passed through the board while each stereo channel is sampled by its respective LM3915 section for visual level indication.
+* The audio signal is passed through the board while each stereo channel is sampled by its respective LM3915 section for visual level indication.

-Power
+# Power

-Lemon is designed for a 15–25 V DC supply.
+* Lemon is designed for a 15–25 V DC supply.

-The PCB uses a single positive supply and ground connection.
+* The PCB uses a single positive supply and ground connection.
 The LED supply path and LM3915 supply path are separated on the board according to the original circuit.

-The EARTH connection is kept separate from the main GND plane through the original 10 Ω connection, allowing the board to be integrated into a larger amplifier system without unnecessarily tying the two together.
+* The EARTH connection is kept separate from the main GND plane through the original 10 Ω connection, allowing the board to be integrated into a larger amplifier system without unnecessarily tying the two together.

-PCB
+# PCB

-The PCB was designed in KiCad with a focus on:
+### The PCB was designed in KiCad with a focus on:

 * Clean stereo symmetry
 * Short and organized signal paths